grixprotocol/interface/CONTRIBUTION.md

 2. Ensure all linters and formatters pass (`pnpm format`).
 3. Ensure all tests pass (`pnpm test` and `pnpm playwright`).
 4. Update the `README.md` or other documentation if your changes affect usage or setup.
-5. Fill out the PR template with a clear description of your changes and why they are needed.
-6. Be responsive to feedback and code reviews.
+5. Be responsive to feedback and code reviews.

 ## License